kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/README.md

 Furthermore, the code herein is not a complete Cordova project.
 The build artifacts (namely the `platforms`, `plugins`, etc., directories) are ignored.
 Only the `www` directory and `config.xml` file for each project is provided.
 In order to execute any of these projects, you'll need to create a new Cordova project and copy the relevant files from this repository into your project.

+> You should also check out [notes.md](./notes.md) within this repository -- there are important issues and discussions of which you should be aware.

 # Table of Contents

 * [Chapter/Project Lookup](#chapterproject-lookup)